 Let me end it with an example.
 If we preset the cut-in pressure to 4 bar then you can adjust the cut-out pressure up to the range of 5.4 bar and 7.4 bar.

 Hubbell Pressure Switch Or Furnace Pressure Switch

 The third type of most popular pressure switch is the Hubbell pressure switch also known as the furnace pressure switch.
-Like Condor, the Hubbell pressure switch has different models with a wider range of features.
-Here is a pdf of the Hubbell 69 model < (PDF Download) series.
+Like Condor, the Hubbell pressure switch has different models with a wider range of features (PDF).

 The primary function of all furnace switches is the same as usual.
 So, here I am going to cut to the chase and mention only one type of furnace switch such as the 69J Furnace switch.

 The 69J is well-known in the market.
 As it grants flexibility to its user to build the pressure switch around the compressor, not the other way around.

 Now in the Furnas pressure switch, not only you can adjust the unloader valve on both sides.
 But, also you can rotate it in any of eight different directions.
 This attribute helps in quicker assembly and shorter tubing.

 Another aspect that I would like to mention is the “Bottom Entry Frame”.
 The frame is designed with built-in clamping strain relief.
 This relief provides faster assembly.